-Acupuncture works by stimulating the flow of “Qi” throughout the body.
+From an eastern medicine point of view, acupuncture works by stimulating the flow of “Qi” throughout the body.
 Where there is injury, the Qi or energy of the body gets stuck or becomes deficient.
 The painless insertion of needles helps bring the body’s attention to the area and resume the free flow of energy.

 Each meridian is connected internally to a specific organ such as the lung, liver, etc. The acupuncture points along these pathways can be used to affect a corresponding internal organ.
 When Qi in the meridians is balanced, the result is a state of ease and well-being.

 Acupuncture works surprisingly quickly.
 Most patients experience a great reduction in their symptoms after the first treatment.